doughodson/ai-test/README.md

 * lua-test1: example of extending Lua with a C++ class using Luna

-* soar-test1: test program that exercises C++ to interation with soar.
+* soar-basicIo: test program that exercises C++ to interation I/O with soar.
 It causes soar to spawn agents with associated debuggers.

+* soar-hello-world: simpliest example of creating an agent and feeding it a soar 'script'

 Notes
 ------